 If you are pursuing a Lemon Law claim, always double-check the mileage figure used by the dealer.
 Some dealers may use a later mileage as the basis for their calculations, rather than the mileage from your first presentation of the problem.
 An error with the mileage deduction reduces the amount of money you’ll receive under the California Lemon Law Repurchase Formula.

 If you leased your vehicle rather than purchased it, the process is somewhat different.
-The California Lemon Law does not outline a specific formula for repurchase of leased vehicles; however, the California Arbitration Review Program suggests the following:
+The California Lemon Law does not outline a specific formula for repurchase of leased vehicles; however, consulting with a vehicle accident lawyer might provide clarity on your rights and options; however, the California Arbitration Review Program suggests the following:

 The lessor shall receive the pay-off amount due under the lease, less the lessor’s security deposit and refund lessor would receive for an unexpired service contract.

 The lessee is reimbursed for fees (sales tax, registration, license), incidental damages (i.e., rental car and towing costs you incurred as well as penalties or early termination charges), any base monthly payments you’ve made up until the time of repurchase, the value of your deposit or trade-in amount, and the value of your security deposit.
-The same mileage deduction formula applies to leased vehicles.
+Just like when seeking compensation with the help of a personal injury lawyer, the same mileage deduction formula applies to leased vehicles.

 The first step in preparing for your Lemon Law claim is verifying that you are eligible.
 If your car was purchased in California and is still under manufacturer’s warranty, you qualify.
 As a general guideline, you must allow the dealer or manufacturer to make four attempts to fix the problem before you can initiate a Lemon Law claim to recover your money.
 If the problems are so severe that they could cause death or grievous bodily injury, the manufacturer or dealer must make at least two attempts to fix the problem.
+If such an unfortunate event does occur due to the vehicle’s defects, consulting a wrongful death lawyer might be necessary.
 If the vehicle has been in the shop for thirty days, non-consecutively, and the original issue has not been fixed, you may file a claim.
 If you are unsure whether you are eligible, consult an attorney who handles Lemon Law cases.
 This is a risk-free move for you, since the attorney’s fees count as an incidental expense that is eligible for reimbursement under the California Lemon Law Repurchase Formula.